-If your rod is too long and the kayak starts moving towards the fish after a bite, then there’s a good chance the slimy devil will toss a lure right out as the rod can’t keep up with his movement.
+If your rod is too long and your kayak starts moving towards the fish after a bite, then there’s a good chance the slimy devil will toss a lure right out as the rod can’t keep up with his movement.

 In a nutshell, get the length, action, and power right (along with a decent reel) and you should be good to go for kayak fishing.